Are you looking for a place to relax, enjoy pleasant weather and bathe in the warm sun?

 Mianus River Park

 Mianus River Park is named for the river that flows beside it (the pronunciation of which is many a schoolboy’s delight in our area) but features extensive tracts of deciduous forests, as well as old stone walls marking-out the farm that was abandoned well over a hundred years ago.
-It is a good place for (leashed) dog walkers, joggers, mountain bikers, fishermen and hikers with some great hiking trails near NYC.
+It is a good place for (leashed) dog walkers, joggers, mountain bikers, fishermen and hikers with some great hiking trails near Greenwich, CT.

 Byram Park, on the other hand, is a smaller, more manicured park with a playground, the only public outdoor pool in town, and access to one of three Greenwich beaches.
 There are also tennis courts and wide open spaces where people can play various other sports.
 More than a few thrilling games of soccer have been started in what is one of the smallest parks in Greenwich.